Assam: Two shot dead by police during eviction drive in Kamrup Metropolitan district

 At least 60 Muslim families were evicted from government land in the area while no action was taken against non-Muslims, a village resident alleged.

-At least two persons were shot dead by the police in Assam’s Kamrup Metropolitan district after an eviction drive turned violent, a senior police confirmed to Scroll.
+At least two persons were shot dead by the police in Assam’s Kamrup Metropolitan district on Thursday after an eviction drive turned violent, a senior police official confirmed to Scroll.

 Several police officers were also injured in a scuffle with the residents, the official said.